 Level 4- GPS Tracker Alarm+Remote Engine Stop+Decoy Alarm

 To eliminate this sort of problem, you should try the decoy solution.
 When you’re not installing a dummy alarm, you’re relying on the thief not to bother looking for the GPS/alarm tracker.
-Simply hoping isn’t going to help you much in case of stealing.
+Simply hoping isn’t going to help you much in case of theft.

 Here’s what we highlight about this type of alarm system: